juanfont/headscale/docs/running-headscale-container.md

 docker run headscale/headscale:x.x.x-debug ls /ko-app
 ```

-Using `docker exec` allows you to run commands in an existing container.
+Using `docker exec -it` allows you to run commands in an existing container.